network operating system (NOS)

 Examples of network operating systems

-True network operating systems are categorized as software that enhances the functionality of operating systems by providing added network features.
-A few examples of these network operating systems and their service providers are:
+True network OSes are categorized as software that enhances the functionality of operating systems by providing added network features.

-- Banyan’s VINES- This uses a client-server architecture to request specific functions and services.
+- Banyan Vines.
+This discontinued network OS used a client-server architecture to request specific functions and services.

-- Novell’s NetWare- This was the first network operating system to be released and is designed based on XNS protocol architecture.
+- Novell NetWare.
+Discontinued in 2009, this was the first network OS to be released and was designed based on the Xerox Network Systems protocol architecture.

-- Microsoft’s LAN Manager- This operates as a server application and was developed to run under the Microsoft OS.
+- Microsoft LAN Manager.
+Microsoft LAN Manager operated as a server application and was developed to run under the Microsoft OS.
 Now, most of the functionality of LAN Manager is included in the Windows OS itself.
 It was discontinued in 1994.